-Priyanka & Nick Jonas 'Screaming Aunty' In The Background Becomes A Meme!
+Priyanka & Nick Jonas' 'Screaming Aunty' In The Background Becomes A Meme!

 - Mussoorie: The Land Of Picturesque Waterfalls

-Priyanka Chopra and Nick Jonas tied the knot in a Christian and Hindu traditional wedding ceremonies on December 1 and 2 at the Taj Umaid Bhawan Palace in Jodhpur and their sangeet pictures are already out and look nothing less than fantastic.
-Also, there was a full 3 minute firecrackers last night and twitterati didn't take it lightly as they trolled PeeCee for failing to keep up with her own slogan 'No crackers or cracker free Diwali'.
-After the trolls came to an end, twitterati found a new target to make fun of and it's none other than the 'screaming aunty' from the mehendi ceremony picture.
+Priyanka Chopra and Nick Jonas tied the knot in Christian and Hindu traditional wedding ceremonies on December 1 and 2 at the Taj Umaid Bhawan Palace in Jodhpur and their sangeet pictures are already out and look nothing less than fantastic.
+Also, firecrackers were burst for a full 3 minutes last night and Twitterati didn't take it lightly as they trolled PeeCee for failing to keep up with her own slogan 'No crackers or cracker-free Diwali'.
+After the trolls came to an end, Twitterati found a new target to make fun of and it's none other than the 'screaming aunty' from the mehendi ceremony picture.
 Check out the memes below...

 View this post on Instagram